 An excellent Wisconsin supper club turns customers into fans, and longtime family ownership often is one part of the winning formula, but newer Badger State supper clubs attract appreciative crowds through modern and tasty interpretations of tradition.

 Next to the Trout River is a roomy dining room, three-season porch, bar and 14-foot-tall, double-sided fireplace in a red pine lodge that opened as a supper club and community space in 2014.
 Arrive by vehicle or boat.
 Meals introduce a southern flair to supper club expectations.
 For example: cornmeal batter for fish, coleslaw spiked with hot sauce.
 Expect the familiar and the unexpected, like pastas with Cajun/Creole seasonings, and coconut shrimp with sweet Thai chili sauce.

 The Avenue’s historically loyal following mixes movers, shakers and average Joes/Janes.
 What began as a stark pool hall in the 1950s didn’t provide dining for 20 years.
 First came fish boils, then corned beef and cabbage.
-Now, expect hip digs and sly variations of beloved favorites: beer-brined chicken, veggie pot pies, walleye coated with Spotted Cow beer batter.
+Now, expect hip digs and sly variations of beloved favorites: veggie pot pies and walleye coated with Wisconsin Brewing Co Badger Club Amber beer batter.

 If the setting seems more like a big tavern serving three squares a day, take a close look at the menus, vibe and lingerers.
 Start with an Old Fashioned made with apple brandy, a brandy slush or Wisconsin craft beer.
 A Lazy Susan of nibbles – deviled eggs, small-town cheeses – induces pleasant flashbacks.
 So many entrees are pure supper club, done well, and the restaurant is wildly popular because of its obsession with Wisconsin products and food traditions.